Frank D. White: 1980 campaign

 Early in 1980, White switched from Democratic to Republican affiliation to run for governor.
 First, he defeated former State Representative Marshall Chrisman, a businessman from Ozark in Franklin County, for the gubernatorial nomination.
 In a low-turnout open primary, White polled 5,867 votes (71.8%) to Chrisman's 2,310 (28.2%).
-Clinton also faced a stronger-than-expected challenger in his primary from Monroe Schwarzlose, a turkey farmer from Kingsland in Cleveland County in south Arkansas.
+Incumbent Bill Clinton also faced a stronger-than-expected challenger in his primary from Monroe Schwarzlose, a turkey farmer from Kingsland in Cleveland County in south Arkansas.
 Schwarzlose's 31 percent of the primary vote foreshadowed that Clinton could be in trouble for the upcoming general election.
 Despite this, it was widely expected that Clinton would win the election.

 White hired Paula Unruh of Tulsa to manage the campaign.
 She decided to focus upon (1) Clinton's unpopular increase in the cost of automobile registration tags and by (2) the Carter administration's sending thousands of Cuban refugees, some unruly, to a detention camp at Fort Chaffee, outside Fort Smith in Sebastian County in western Arkansas.
 Her decision paid big dividends, as White won with 435,684 votes (51.9%) to Clinton's 403,242 (48.1%).
 White won fifty-one of the state's seventy-five counties.
 A. Lynn Lowe of Texarkana, Clinton's Republican opponent in 1978, by contrast, had won only six counties.

 White was the second Republican ever elected governor in Arkansas since Reconstruction.

 Tenure

 White signed a law that required the teaching of creationism in Arkansas public schools, along with the theory of evolution.
 The law was subsequently overturned in 1982 in the court case McLean v.
 Arkansas.
 White also created controversy within his own party in 1981, when he appointed Orval Faubus, a former Democratic governor, to head the Arkansas Department of Veterans Affairs.